MastarCheeze/study-notes/chemistry/exothermic-and-endothermic.md

 # Exothermic

-> Heat energy is released
+> Heat energy is released \
+> More energy is released than absorbed
 >
 > -   Combustion
 > -   Neutralisation